Nursing Home Fall Lawsuit in Michigan

 Are Nursing Homes Liable for Falls?

 However, nursing home abuse has become a prevalent problem in recent years.
 Although skilled nursing facilities are expected to adhere strictly to certain state and federal guidelines, negligent hiring practices and understaffing can lead to falls in nursing home facilities.
-When nursing home residents fall in Michigan, Lipton Law is here to represent those victims and their families when they seek legal help.
-Contact a skilled nursing home abuse lawyer with our law firm to discuss your legal rights and options.

 The Dangers of Falls in Nursing Homes